PrinceAdelXX/Team-Profile-Generator/README.md

 ## Description:
 This app lets users to create a HTML page that has cards and information for each of their Team Members.

-## Installation:
+## Installation Process:
 Download/clone the github repo and install dependencies such as Node.js and inquirer from npm.

 ## App Usage:
 Use terminal to enter node commands and answer the all questions for every member that you wish to add.

 ## License Details:
-MIT license
+GNU license

 ## List of Contributors:
 PrinceAdelXX

 ## Tests:

-There are four functionality tests, one for each team member.
+The 4 Functionality tests entail

--Employee class.
+ -  The Employee class.
--Manager class.
+ -  The Manager class.
--Engineer class.
+ -  Engineer class.
--Intern class.
+ -  Intern class.

 ## Link To Walkthrough Video